 That said, some of the essentials that one must know and take note of before deciding on the total knee arthroplasty are:

 Food and medications: To prepare for the surgery, the doctor might suggest you avoid certain medications or supplements.
 Also, the doctor may ask you to not eat anything post-midnight on the day of the surgery.

 The recovery from a total knee arthroplasty is slow but effective.
-In most cases, it relieves pain, improves mobility while enhancing the quality of life.
+In most cases, it relieves pain and improves mobility while enhancing the quality of life.
 A knee replacement can last for as long as 15 years if proper care is taken.
-A person can resume everyday activities almost after three to six weeks post the total knee replacement surgery.
-More strenuous activities such as swimming, golfing, biking, can be engaged post full recovery, although for activities such as jogging, jumping, skiing, tennis, sports, you must consult your doctor before undertaking any activity which might involve stress on the replaced knee.
+A person can resume everyday activities almost after three to six weeks post-total knee replacement surgery.
+More strenuous activities such as swimming, golfing, and biking, can be engaged post-full recovery, although, for activities such as jogging, jumping, skiing, tennis, and sports, you must consult your doctor before undertaking any activity which might involve stress on the replaced knee.

 During the recovery period and post the recovery, the doctor might advise you undergo some physical therapy to strengthen the replaced joints and maintain smooth movement of the replaced knee.
 Depending on case-to-case, special recommendations for diet, physical activity, the recovery process, follow-ups, may be made.
 Total knee arthroplasty is a collective decision and one that must be made will full consideration of the current condition, the need, as well as the after-effects.